What is exabyte.io?¶

 Why are you doing this?¶

 The world of today is broken.
-Humans now face global challenges too many to count.
+Humans now face important global challenges.
 We exist to solve the most fundamental and most important of these challenges by driving new generations of advanced materials.
 In our vision the world of tomorrow is created not through long and expensive tests by trial-and-error, but through fast, accurate and intelligent models.
 Read more at blog.exabyte.io.

 Why should I care?¶

-Because you already know that the way materials design and discovery is done now is being rapidly transformed.
-There are multiple new initiatives started, you can feel that radical changes are soon to come, and you want to be among the first to know about them and extract benefits.
+Because you know that materials design and discovery is being rapidly transformed now.
+There are multiple new initiatives started, you can feel that radical changes are soon to come, and you want to be among the first to know and benefit from them.

 Do you store my materials data?¶